Samiro0on/cs50-web-dev-pro1/README.md

 # cs50-web-dev-pro1
 html/css/flask/postgresql/heroku
-you need to collect all the  .html file and put then in one floder called templates
+you need to collect all the  .html file and put them in one floder called templates